 Begin in the Darma valley and if conditions permit cross Ralam Dhura and descend to Munsyari.
 If trekking outside of October then take the lower but equally strenuous route from Sumdum over the Balsi Khal to Munsyari.
-It is unlikely that the Unta Dhura pass will be opened for many years yet and direct routes through the Nanda Devi Biosphere are prohibited, so it’s a long pahar (mid-hills) trek via Namik, Pindar Valley, Wan and the Kuari Pass to Josimath.
+It is unlikely that the Unta Dhura pass will be opened for many years yet and direct routes through the Nanda Devi Biosphere are prohibited.
+This leaves you with a long pahar (mid-hills) trek via Namik, Pindar Valley, Wan and the Kuari Pass to Josimath.

 Day 23 – 57 Josimath – Manali

-The ideal route is to secure a permit to Kalindi Khal to Gangotri but this is very difficult.
+The ideal route is to secure a permit to Kalindi Khal to Gangotri but this is very difficult to get.
 Another option is to drive from Josimath to Kedarnath and then cross Myali Pass and Auden’s Col to Gangotri.
-Then from near Harsil ascend the Sian Ghad valley, cross Dhumdhar Kanti Pass to Har Ki Dun and then the Borasu Pass to Chitkul.
+Then from near Harsil ascend the Sian Ghad valley, cross Dhumdhar Kanti Pass to Har Ki Dun, and then the Borasu Pass to Chitkul.
 A short drive brings you to Kafnuu and the Bhaba Pass from which you can easily access Pin-Parvati Pass and descend to Manali.

 Days 58 – 82 Manali – Srinagar

-From Darch cross the Tarasalamu Pass to Khanjaar and then head up and over the Poat La.
+From Darcha cross the Tarasalamu Pass to Khanjaar and then head up.
 A quick switchback takes you over the Poat La and the Pangi valley.
 Another pair of passes are possible from here, Hagshu La or Umasi La and both lead to the Padam – Kargil road.
 Depending on the security situation in the area you may want to head south from Panniker to Srinagar (via Phalgam) or north to Shergol.
 If you have time then drive up to Lamayaru and trek via the Markha valley to Leh (an extra 10 days).